Improve time to schedule a build

 ADDED?
 Or we just disable the scheduler (somehow) while job creation via posting an ISO is ongoing?

-#5 Updated by coolo over 3 years ago
+Updated by coolo almost 5 years ago

 Marius and me discussed this in detail - and I propose to make 'Scheduled Product' a high level DBIx class.
 And we create a new API that creates that and schedule a minion task to do the actual scheduling.
 So you can poll the status of the Scheduled Product - and it can be 'scheduling' or 'scheduled' and if it's scheduled you can query the errors it created.